top of page

 Teams realign.

-Energy returns.
+Energy stabilises.

 Momentum follows.

-Leadership rarely becomes harder because founders lose capability.
+Leadership rarely becomes harder because capability disappears.

 When thinking space is restored, clarity returns.